AdobeDocs/support-resources.en/help/adobe-support-tools-guide/exl-new-ui-overview.md

 ## Overview

-The redesigned Experience League Support portal provides a unified and intuitive experience for managing Adobe support activities.
-It offers faster access to essential features, including tracking support cases, monitoring product status, accessing case insights, and connecting with the Success team.
+The redesigned Experience League Support Portal is now the default experience for all users.
+When you access the support application, you are automatically directed to the redesigned portal.
+The portal provides a unified and intuitive experience for managing Adobe support activities, with faster access to essential features such as tracking support cases, monitoring product status, accessing case insights, and connecting with the Success team.

 >[!NOTE]
 >